A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 View of the many vineyards, Pinhao, Portugal,

 While the Douro Valley is nearby, a full day is required to explore the region.
-Travelers visiting Porto in 3 days can join one of the highly rated guided Douro Valley tours or plan their own trip.
+You can join one of the highly rated Douro Valley Tours or plan your own excursion.

-The most popular guided tour includes minivan transportation, Port Wine tastings at two estates, an included lunch of typical Douro cuisine and a Douro River cruise on a traditional Rabelo boat ride.
-Reserve your seat now!
+This popular guided tour provides minivan transportation, Port Wine tastings at two estates, an included lunch of typical cuisine and a Douro River cruise on a traditional boat.

 DIY Porto-Douro Valley Itinerary